Savjee/savjee.be/_posts/2020-06-25-make-garage-door-opener-smart-shelly-esphome-home-assistant.md

 > Please be careful when wiring this all up.
 Disconnect your garage door opener from mains, so you don't get hurt!
 It would be a shame to get electrocuted before being able to test it ;)

 When using 110V or 230V, the wiring is pretty straightforward.
 Connect the phase to `L` and neutral to `N`.
-The contact sensor has to be connected to the `SW` input and to the neutral line `N`.

-Don't connect the contact sensor to the live wire because they aren't rated for high voltages!
+> Warning: the Shelly puts main voltage on the `SW` input and these contact switches aren't rated for such high voltages.
+If you're using 110-230V, use the GPIO3 and Ground pins instead.
+Thanks [photinus on Reddit](https://www.reddit.com/r/homeassistant/comments/hfox2e/make_your_garage_door_opener_smart_shelly_1/fvz5m7z/) for pointing this out!

 ![Connect Shelly to Garage Door with AC power](/uploads/2020-06-smart-garage-door-shelly-home-assistant/shelly-schematic-ac.png)
 *Connect Shelly to AC power.
 Be careful not to put 110-230V on the contact sensor!
 Only use the neutral line.*